AdamLStevenson/AdventureArchitecture/README.md

-# AdventureArchitecture
+# ArchitectureExample
-Discusses how to build out a azure architecture for the adventure database.
+Discusses how to build out a azure architecture for a mock ticketing application.

-# Resource Group
-For now, this entire example will be created under one resource group to aide in its deletion.
-While a resource group is required to be assigned a single region, resources that are assigned to the resource group can assigned different regions.

 # Regions